zduka/mp3-player/README.md

 ## TODO

 - add ADC1 for voltage & charging & headphones
-- add long press together with indicator of how much more should be pressed
-- add centered neopixel bar
 - determine better indicator for the audio strength (some annaeling?)
 - manual and station tuning via control